learn-co-curriculum/cssi-2.3-functions/Readme.md

 > checkout(12,9.99,.05)
 20.89
 ```
-So much easier than going through all of those steps every time!

 ##Declaration
 A function is a set of instructions that we write out once and reuse over and over.
 We call creating a new set of instructions **declaring a function**.